SCOPE OF WORKS

 The foundation and floor slabs were designed to minimise excavation, limit the amount of time on site and reduce the need for large items of plant on site, particularly when working near operational classrooms.

-A high-bay single-storey steel framed and brick clad building with heavy concentrated loads and perimeter line loads was proposed by the architects
+A high-bay single-storey steel framed and brick clad building with heavy concentrated loads and perimeter line loads was proposed by the architects and engineers.